 The Off-Grid Battery Bank Is the Binding Constraint

 A grid-tied home with a Powerwall has a safety net: if the EVs overdraw the battery, the grid absorbs the difference.
 Off-grid, there is no safety net.
 If four Tesla Universal Wall Connectors simultaneously draw at 48A each (a theoretical 192A total), and solar production is low or it is nighttime, you are placing a continuous 192A EV charging load on the off-grid solar system.
-In our case, we simply do not have the luxury of that level of sustained power draw.
+In our case, we do not have the luxury of that level of sustained power draw.

 The daisy chain’s dedicated single 60A breaker is a physical protection mechanism in an off-grid EV charging system.
 No software misconfiguration, no GPM firmware bug, no accidental setting can push the EV chargers above 60A; the breaker enforces the limit.